-delve into ayano sudo's uncanny photographs of japan's kawaii culture
+ayano sudo's creepy photographs of japan's kawaii culture

-The photographer's self-portraits explore J-Pop fandom, gender fluidity and the supernatural powers of Photoshop.
+With giant manga eyes and sparkling skin, the photographer's portraits explore J-Pop fandom, gender fluidity and the supernatural powers of Photoshop.

 A power which she also harnesses in her artwork.
 For the images in her award-winning recent book Gepenster, Ayano shot herself in the likeness of 16 missing Japanese girls.
 She was inspired by missing persons posters in Tokyo train stations, but it's easy to see shades of Cindy Sherman in the series.
 The pictures are self-portraits, but they're also experiments in extreme empathy.
 Ayano searched for information about what the girls were wearing and how their hair was styled when they were last seen.
 "When I posed [in] the clothes I had found [...]
 I fell under the illusion that I was one of the disappeared girls," she wrote in her artist's statement.